Mary Widdicombe Travers: Life in Newfoundland

-Mary was born circa 1783, daughter of John, a planter and owner of the Rose and Crown tavern, and Mary Widdicombe (or Widdicomb), of St. John's, Newfoundland.
+Mary was born circa 1783, daughter of John, a planter and owner of the Rose and Crown tavern, and Mary Kennedy Widdicombe (or Widdicomb), of St. John's, Newfoundland.
 Circa 1804, Mary married John Travers (1779-?) also of St. John's.
 According to family lore, John Travers was a merchant who traded molasses and salt cod fish, and who disappeared at sea sometime prior to 1832.

-By 1832, Mary was the owner of a hotel and tavern located at King’s Place, near present-day Duckworth Street, opposite the site of the National War Memorial.
+By 1831, Mary was the owner of a hotel and tavern located at King’s Place, near present-day Duckworth Street, opposite the site of the National War Memorial.
+In December of 1831, a John Crute was advertising a sleigh and horse for rent from the stables behind "Mrs. Travers's Hotel".
 Described as a "modest, two-storey frame building," it was a favourite gathering place for the intelligentsia of the time and hosted a number of clubs and societies, including the Sons of Erin, and the Dialectic Society.
+The Sons of Erin held their St. Patrick's Day dinner at the hotel in 1832, one local paper reporting the "entertainment was sumptuous and abundant, and served up in a style exceedingly creditable to the hostess" and was followed by "a plentiful discussion of good things, to which the melting strains of an Irish piper gave additional rest."

 In November of 1832, the tavern was selected as the only polling station for St. John’s for the election of members to the first House of Assembly.
 Meetings where candidates addressed and tried to win over potential voters were held outside the hotel on 6 November 1832.It was at this site, on hustings erected in front of the hotel, that the candidates gathered on Nov.
 6 and made their election speeches to the attendant crowd...
 The candidates then took their supporters inside in groups of 10, where each man cast his ballot by announcing to all assembled the name of the person he was voting for.